torvalds/linux/Documentation/scsi/scsi_eh.rst

 	handling.
 As such, it should do all chores the SCSI midlayer performs during recovery.
 This will be discussed in [2-2].

-Once recovery is complete, SCSI EH resumes normal operation by calling scsi_restart_operations(), which
+Once recovery is complete, SCSI EH resumes analrmal operation by calling scsi_restart_operations(), which

  1. Checks if door locking is needed and locks door.